Mobile Menu with Dropdown Icons

 We have found that connection and community are especially beneficial for adolescent recovery.
 Through service work, residents of ARCH Academy are able to learn more about the people of Nashville, care for their community and find a sense of purpose through volunteerism.

-Our community service opportunities include feeding the homeless, planting gardens, maintaining public parks, working with students and more.
+Our community service opportunities include feeding the homeless, planting gardens, maintaining public parks, working with students, and more.

-The goal of our adventure-based interventions is to allow for alternative interventions for our boys to embrace recovery.
+The goal of our adventure-based interventions is to allow for alternative interventions for our teens to embrace recovery.
 ARCH Academy takes advantage of its acres of wooded terrain to facilitate a connection with nature and provide the serenity needed for introspection and connection with others.

 Expressive Art Therapy